shopware/docs/guides/hosting/installation-updates/composer.md

 The `6.3` branch contains all the 6.3 releases.
 It's stable now and only gets non-breaking changes. \(security issues are an exception\).

-The `master` branch contains the newest stable release, including major releases.
+The `trunk` branch contains the newest stable release, including major releases.
 That may result in plugins being incompatible, so be careful.

 Starting with `6.3.0.0`, we use a slightly modified version of SemVer.
 The pattern looks like this: 6.MAJOR.MINOR.PATCH.
 Examples: